 I recently gave a talk on Alfred Hitchcock’s 1941 movie, Suspicion.
 Cary Grant and Oscar-winning Joan Fontaine are the stars in this Hitchcock thriller.

-The plot is typical of Hitchcock, a brain twister sewing together a series of circumstantial events that lead Fontaine (as Lina) to suspect Grant (as her husband, Johnny) of trying to murder her.
+The plot is typical of Hitchcock, a brain twister sewing together a series of circumstantial events that increasingly leads Fontaine (as Lina) to suspect Grant (as her husband, Johnny) of trying to murder her.

 As the publicity poster puts it, each time they kissed there was the thrill of love, the threat of murder!